valnity98/Zumo328PControl/README.md

 - **Ported for ATmega328P**: Adapted specifically for use with the Arduino Uno and compatible boards.
 - **Encoder Count Monitoring**: Tracks both left and right encoders using interrupts for high accuracy.
-- **Error Detection**: Detects and reports any potential encoder errors to help ensure data reliability.
 - **Seamless Integration**: Uses `attachInterrupt()` for ease of compatibility with other code.

 ## Installation